Dress Up

 I had this crippling, irrational tear that donning such a hat would

-attract unscolicited verbali abuse., “Hat person, hat person.
+attract unscolicited verbal abuse.
+“Hat person, hat person.
 Look at

 that hat person wearing a hat." they'd jeer.